Handbook of Business Procedures

 20.1.
 INTRODUCTION AND RESOURCES

 The University of Texas at Austin is required to comply with state and federal mandates to establish an active and ongoing records management program.
-A record is any recorded communication created, received, or used in the course of university business.
+A state (university) record is any recorded information created or received in the course of university business.
+This includes records created or maintained by the university as well as those created or maintained on behalf of the university by a third-party vendor.
 No official university record (paper, microform, electronic, or any other media) may be destroyed without following university disposition procedures, developed to comply with Texas Government Code, Title 4, Subtitle D, Chapter 441.180-441.205, Subchapter L. Preservation and Management of State Records and Other Historical Resources and Texas Administrative Code, Title 13, Part 1, Chapter 6.
 State Records.